audacity/audacity/README.txt

 Bug fixes for:

+ * Interface:
+   * Fixed playback speed and synchronization problems when dragging
+      clips or tracks between tracks having different sample rates.
- * Interface: (Windows) Removed a crash risk where shortcuts could be used to record or import in one project while importing or exporting in another.
+   * (Windows) Removed a crash risk where shortcuts could be used to record or import in one project while importing or exporting in another.

  * Imports and Exports:
+   * Fixed crashes when changing the sample format of read-directly WAV or AIFF files using the Track Drop-Down Menu.
-   * Fix a crash importing MP3 files that had duplicate metadata tags (this is a bug in current libsndfile which has been patched in Audacity; MP3 files mislabeled as WAV which have duplicate tags will still crash Audacity on Linux if Audacity has been compiled
+   * Fixed a crash importing MP3 files that had duplicate metadata tags (this is a bug in current libsndfile which has been patched in Audacity; MP3 files mislabeled as WAV which have duplicate tags will still crash Audacity on Linux if Audacity has been compiled